 Warren Buffett once said that in the business world, the rearview mirror is always clearer than the windshield.
-Facilitators can embrace this observation to enhance a meeting’s take-away value.
-Before the group adjourns, ask your members to look back on the meeting for their satisfaction with it.
+Facilitators should embrace this observation to enhance the takeaway value of a Forum meeting.
+Ask your members to look back on the meeting for their satisfaction with it before the group adjourns.

 Use a simple scale of 1 – 10, where 1 is low and 10 is high.
 Ask everyone to consider the meeting’s overall value.
 Did the agenda provide a clear purpose and framework?
-Did the group stay focused?
-Did the group follow Forum protocols?
+Has the group kept focus?
+Were Forum protocols followed?

 Second, ask members to turn that rearview mirror on themselves.
-They will gain insight about their own contributions by asking themselves whether they arrived prepared, participated in the meeting and followed Forum protocols.
+They will gain insight into their own contributions by asking themselves whether they arrived prepared, participated in the meeting and followed Forum protocols.

-Encourage members to explain their rationale if they arrive at a value of 7 or below on either question.
+Furthermore, encourage members to explain their rationale if they arrive at a value of 7 or below on either question.
 This forces them to think more deeply about what went wrong.
-As business leaders know well, identifying the problem is necessary to solving it.
+As business leaders know well, identifying the problem is necessary to solve it.